-Another typical application of the TK200 Resin is the determination of actinides such as U, Th and Pu in water samples
+Another typical application of the TK200 Resin is the determination of actinides such as U, Th and Pu in water samples.

-As shown in the following figure, U and Th are very well retained over the whole $HNO_3$ concentration range, including 0.01M.
+As shown in the figure above, U and Th are very well retained over the whole HNO_3 concentration range, including 0.01M.